TestSpectra/webdriverio-example-app/README.md

 [semantic-image]: https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg
 [semantic-url]: https://github.com/semantic-release/semantic-release

+## Deployment

+### Google Pages Publication

+This project is configured to automatically deploy to GitHub Pages on every push to the main branch.
+The deployment workflow:

+1. Builds the application using Vite
+2. Deploys the built files to GitHub Pages
+3. Makes the app publicly accessible at `https://<username>.github.io/webdriverio-example-app`

+**Setup Requirements:**
+- Ensure GitHub Pages is enabled in your repository settings
+- Set the publishing source to "GitHub Actions"
+- The workflow will automatically handle the deployment

+For more details, see [.github/workflows/deploy-pages.yml](.github/workflows/deploy-pages.yml).

 ## CI Status

 The following table lists live workflows from various CI providers.
 These each independently test the contents of this example repository.
 They run and record using a reporting tool.
 Each CI provider shows its build status on its own site: